JGNN

 .
 This method requires some input example, and here we provide a list of node identifiers, which we also make dataless (have only the correct dimensions without allocating memory).
 This method also checks for integrity errors in the declared architecture, such as computational paths that do not lead to an output.

-manually, by passing inputs, obtaining outputs, computing losses, and triggering backpropagation
+manually, by using inputs to compute outputs on the built model, computing losses, and triggering backpropagation

 tailored to different data formats and predictive tasks.
 Find these subclasses in the